btcpayserver/blog/blog/_posts/btcpay-server-1-2-0.md

 ![BTCPay 1.2.0 Crowdfund view](/images/topupinvoice.png)

 For now, the top-up invoice is available in the [pay button](https://docs.btcpayserver.org/FAQ/FAQ-Apps/#what-is-a-payment-button).
 Depending on the community feedback, we intend to gradually roll it out to other apps.
+You can also generate a top-up invoice manually from `Invoices > Create a new invoice`.

+If you're using our [Greenfield API](https://docs.btcpayserver.org/API/Greenfield/v1/), you can set the `amount` to `null` or `undefined` to start using the feature.

+Top-up invoice can potentially improve the privacy of the payee, since they can spend an entire UTXO topping their account and avoiding the change.

 ## **BTCPay Plugins - Paving the road** 🔌